jgarcia45/jgarcia45/README.md

 My name is Juan Garcia and I am currently working as a warehouser worker for Target.
 I am hoping to be a full time Software Engineer in the future. <br />

 ## Projects
 🔭 I’m currently working on learning how to develop in React.
 I am practicing by working on trying to improve my personal website/portfolio.
 This is my current website: [Website](https://juanalfredogarciajr.com/).
 I have the source code listed here: [Source Code](https://github.com/jgarcia45/jgarcia45.github.io).
-I am hoping to transform my website into a nice website using React.
+I am hoping to transform my website into a well organized and pretty design to showcase my resume/portfolio using React.

 ## Social Media
 📫 How to reach me: